pau-lo/using-nlp-for-naive-bayes-classification/SMS-Spam-Classifier-App-master/README.md

 **Overview of ML Process:**

-- Business understanding
+- Business understanding: Not enable in this prototype app.
 - Data understanding
 - Data preparation
 - Modeling
 - Evaluation
 - Deployment

-### Question to answer:
+## Question to answer:

-Can you use this dataset to build a prediction model that will accurately classify which texts are spam?
+Can you use this dataset to build a prediction model that will accurately classify which texts are spam or ham?

 - This model will classifiy whether a text is spam or ham.
 - Will make a small flask app prototype to let users and stakeholders test it out on the browser.

-#### Naive Bayes Classifier:

-- A model that returns predictions for ham or spam based on user iput comments.

 ## Dependencies